matttgregg/advent2020/README.md

 improvements, which is as expected.
 Numberphile do have a video on the sequence (labelled the *Don't Know* sequence) which I'll look into later.
 I'm sure they've already had plenty of hits today!

+# Day 16

+This was an interesting one, and probably my messiest solution so far.
+Messy in terms of everything works fine, but it's not cleanly refactored, not particularly generic.

+The first part is an implement the rules type problem, just stay calm, implement as described.
+So far so good.

+The second bit, ended up with a bit of a debug session.
+It was a little too easy to use your first part (error sum per ticket) to filter out invalid tickets - except it's not *quite* the same.
+Zeroes can be invalid values, so there can be tickets which are invalid, but have a zero error sum.
+D'oh.
+It's quite instructive to go through the debugging process however, so not super frustrating.
+It appears that some people on line were complaining that it wasn't obvious enough how to deduce the rule to field mappings.
+On the one hand, yes, it's true, it was necessary to decide on a strategy.
+This wasn't a 'implement algorithm X' problem.
+On the other hand - it makes it interesting!
+And we are at day 16 now, so a bit of extended mental effort seems reasonable.

+# Day 17

+I wasn't expecting this one to come back, but it's nice to see - 3D game of life!
+Fully expecting a riot of visualizations for this.